Lajahom123/devops-basics/docs/operations/cost-management.md

 ```

 Destroying runtime removes the App Service plan, Web App, PostgreSQL server, and other runtime resources while leaving foundation intact.

+The staging slot shares the App Service plan.
+It does not create a separate plan, but it can add operational surface and logging volume.

+## Container Apps migration cost behavior

+The migration job runs on the Container Apps consumption workload profile.
+It should only consume compute while executions are active, but the Container Apps Environment and its diagnostics remain part of runtime.

+Operational guidance:

+- keep the job manually triggered;
+- investigate failed or stuck executions promptly;
+- avoid adding always-on Container Apps to this environment without revisiting cost expectations.

+## Monitoring cost behavior

+Log Analytics and Application Insights costs are driven mostly by ingestion and retention.
+The current retention is 30 days.

+Cost controls:

+- keep diagnostic categories intentional;
+- reduce noisy application logs before raising retention;
+- watch ingestion after enabling new Azure resources;
+- tune alert queries to avoid unnecessary noise rather than disabling diagnostics entirely.

 ## Temporary VM cleanup